 Located on the North Island of New Zealand, Wellington is the capital of NZ and is positioned on the picturesque foreshore of Wellington Harbour.
-Known as the ‘Windy City’, Wellington is surrounded by scenic mountain ranges and is most famous for some of New Zealand’s most iconic scenery, cultural things to do and national arts.
+Known as the ‘Windy City’, Wellington is surrounded by scenic mountain ranges and is famous for some of New Zealand’s most iconic scenery, cultural activities and national arts.

-Visit the buildings of and drop into the local hangout for politicians, Molesworth Street’s Backbencher Pub and Café.
+Visit the historical city buildings and hang out in Molesworth Street’s Backbencher Pub and Café.
 Visit one of the world’s best museums, Te Papa, open daily with free entry (charges apply for virtual reality and motion simulator rides).

-If you’re feeling brave, you can solo Fly By Wire at 200km per hour a tethered plane at Paekakariki (Kapiti Coast).
-Visit the most accessible seal colony on the North Island at Cape Palliser or tke a harbour discovery tour.
+If you’re feeling brave, you can take on the Fly By Wire at 200km per hour a tethered plane at Paekakariki (Kapiti Coast).
+Visit the most accessible seal colony on the North Island at Cape Palliser or take a harbour discovery tour.

 Follow the wine tastings and trails of the Wairarapa region’s 32 vineyards including 26 in Martinborough village.
-Stroll through a number of stunning gardens in Wairarapa including some with guided tours.
-Wairarapa is renowned for its heritage attractions and small country museums, so it’s well worth allowing a few hours to explore some of the region’s 8 heritage trails.
+Stroll through a number of stunning gardens in Wairarapa and enjoy a guided tour through the beautiful landscapes.
+Wairarapa is renowned for its heritage attractions and small country museums, so it’s well worth allowing a few hours to explore some of the region’s heritage trails.